How to Tell If Your Business Is Doing Well

 This method of doing business might work for you for a short time.
 You can take your eyes off the road for a second, but if you stop paying attention for prolonged periods of time, you’re taking a risk.

-But instead of flying by the seat of your pants, let’s observe some things that will allow actually you to determine the health of your business.
+Instead of flying by the seat of your pants, let’s observe some things that will actually allow you to determine the health of your business.
 There are a variety of measurements to choose from.
 They range from simple observations to more complex ratios.

 Revenue Is Growing